 Baal Shem Tov, or Besht — the founder of Chasidism —

 What does the kaddish really mean?
 And what can I say when there's no minyan of Jewish people?
 What would a kaddish that focused on humanity's place in Creation be like?

 When I was in Costa Rica after my mother died, I improvised a "secular" kaddish so that I could say kaddish under circumstances where I could gather ten people but not ten Jews.
 I continued to work on this kaddish when I got home.
-It was especially important at my boy's school, where I could often get ten parents to stay after drop-off to help me say kaddish, but some of those parents would be Jewish.
+It became especially important at my boy's Jewish day school, where I could often get ten parents to stay after drop-off to help me say kaddish, but not all of those parents would be Jewish.
 The community felt so much stronger when everyone was included, it meant so much to the non-Jewish parents, and I found that people really loved it and got a lot out of it.
 In the world of zoom meetings during the COVID pandemic, this kaddish is also an option for anyone who halakhically does not feel right about doing the traditionally kaddish in a virtual minyan, and I often do it at the end of my online classes where we are studying eco-Torah.

 You may find it useful in three ways:

 1) As a kind of prayer for Creation, in the spirit of the our hope for the time when "all creatures become united in one band" to serve God, and also as an expression of a fully biocentric theology that is humane and humble.

 2) As an alternative kaddish to do at any point in synagogue where people might benefit from something recited in English.
-As such this need not be used as a replacement for the Aramaic kaddish that mourners say, but could be said in place of any of the kaddishes that get said in a service.
-(Note that the line in brackets below is meant specifically for when this Kaddish is used in place of Kaddish Shalem (Kaddish Titkabeil) or Kaddish deRabanan.
+As such this could be said in place of any of the kaddishes that get said in a service.
+Note that there are two lines in brackets that are meant for when this Kaddish is used in place of Kaddish Shalem (Kaddish Titkabeil) or Kaddish deRabanan.